Here, I provide a brief description of each of my papers and group them into several research topics:

 Journal of Mathematical Economics, 2023

 Azrieli and Jain (2018) claim that a social choice function (SCF) is implemented in a dominant strategy equilibrium of a symmetric mechanism only if the SCF is symmetric.
-This result crucially relies on their notion of dominant strategy, which is used in the game theory literature and is stronger than the one traditionally used in the mechanism design literature.
-We show that this result is not true if the (weaker) standard notion of dominant strategy is employed, and there exist asymmetric SCFs such that they can be implemented in a dominant strategy equilibrium of a symmetric mechanism.
+We show that this result crucially depends on their notion of dominant strategy and is not true if the standard notion of dominant strategy is employed.

 On Disclosure Policies in All-Pay Auctions with Stochastic Entry (with Bo Chen and Xiandeng Jiang) [ssrn]